mh-cz/GameMaker-Foreach/README.md

 - DATA - any supported data
 - DATA_TYPE - type of the entered data

-Use capital `BREAK;` macro to exit the loop when mapping/changing values.
-This will force the map function to register the changed value immediately instead of the next iteration. (there is no next iteration after calling `break`)
+- Use capital `BREAK;` macro to exit the loop when mapping/changing values.
+This will force the map function to register the changed value immediately instead of the next iteration. (there is no next iteration after calling `break`).
+- The `CONTINUE;` macro is there just for consistency.
+You can use regular `continue` if you want

 ## Examples
 Array - return value